mxaddict/www.codedmaster.com/content/_index.md

 +++
-title = "mxaddict's Digital Forge: CLI, Code, and Crafted Insights" description = "Welcome to mxaddict's personal blog, a blend of deep dives into Linux (Arch, Hyprland), practical web development, privacy tools like Tor, and reflections from a Staff Engineer who lives on the command line and rides an XSR 900." paginate_by = 5 template = "index.html"
+title = "mxaddict's Corner of the Internet: CLI, Code, and Crafted Insights" description = "Welcome to mxaddict's personal blog, a blend of deep dives into Linux (Arch, Hyprland), practical web development, privacy tools like Tor, and reflections from a Staff Engineer who lives on the command line and rides an XSR 900." paginate_by = 5 template = "index.html"